 *Business Writing test results are available in 3-5 business days.
 All other exam results are available immediately.

-ECC also offers a study program for the WorkKeys® exams called Key Train.
-Call the Career Development Services Office, Building B, Room B120, 847-214-7399, or visit career development services for more information.
+ECC also offers a study program for the WorkKeys® exams called WorkKeys curriculum.
+Call Testing Services, Building B, Room B115, 847-214-7150, or email email@example.com to sign up for the study program.

-Successful completion of the WorkKeys® assessments in Applied Mathematics, Locating Information, and Reading for Information can lead to earning a National Career Readiness Certificate (ACT NCRC), credential earned by more than 2.3 million people across the United States.
+Successful completion of the WorkKeys® assessments in Applied Mathematics, Graphic Literacy, and Work Place Documents can lead to earning a National Career Readiness Certificate (ACT NCRC), a credential earned by more than 2.3 million people across the United States.

 Before registering, read the following information:

-- WorkKeys® exams are administered by appointment in the testing center, Building B, Room B115.
+- WorkKeys® exams are administered by appointment in the testing center, Building B, Room B115 on Tuesdays, and Thursdays.

 - Fees are due on the day of the test and are non-refundable.